schartrand77/orderworks/README.md

 ### POST `/api/makerworks/jobs`

 Ingests MakerWorks job payloads.
-Requests must include `Authorization: Bearer <MAKERWORKS_WEBHOOK_SECRET>`.
+Requests must include both `Authorization: Bearer <MAKERWORKS_WEBHOOK_SECRET>` and `X-MakerWorks-Signature: sha256=<HMAC>` where the HMAC value is the SHA-256 digest of the exact JSON body using the shared secret as the key.

 Payload fields accepted: